 John was involved in the breeding of this particular species at the CSIRO some forty years ago.
-He released a colony on a property owned by the McCoy family at Nelligen in the 1970s whence the species spread down the Runnyford track to Moruya on the south coast of New South Wales.
-It has now spread up the Deua River to Araluen.
+He released a colony on a property owned by the McCoy family at Nelligen in the 1970s whence the species has spread successfully across south-eastern New South Wales.

 This represents the first occasion when this species has been successfully harvested and relocated to a distant site.

-O pecuarius is now so well established at Araluen that John was able to harvest 800 beetles in only 90 minutes.
+O pecuarius is now so well established in this area that John was able to harvest 800 beetles in only 90 minutes.
 The species is now available for sale and distribution to areas that are climatically suitable to it.